 Mexico gave the scoreline a more resounding look in the 82nd minute as Marquez flicked on a cross and Hernandez was on hand to nod in from close range.

-Perisic did get Croatia on the scoresheet with a clever finish from an acute angle, but Rebic ended any hopes of an improbable comeback for a callous challenge on Carlos Pena, earning a straight red as the European side go home early.
+Perisic did get Croatia on the scoresheet with a clever finish from an acute angle, but Rebic ended any hopes of an improbable comeback with a callous challenge on Carlos Pena, earning a straight red as the European side were sent home early.